atharvajakkanwar/cv-pose-estimation/README.md

 # cv-pose-estimation
-# OPEN cv-pose-estimation.ipynb
+# OPEN cv-pose-estimation.ipynb for detailed readme and description
-## Pose estimation for a camera with input images and real world coordinates.